juliatranguch/git-essential-training-5988161/gitStatusDemo.md

-This is a new line.
+This is a new line, and this is a better change.